c9s/fsrename/README.md

 ======================
 A rename tool that supports concurrent renaming.

-File::Rename is written in Perl, it works fine. however when you need to pass complex regular expression, you have to escape the characters, e.g. the slash `/`.

-fsrename separate the pattern option, therefore you can specify the pattern without typeing these character escapes.
+fsrename separates the pattern option, therefore you can specify the pattern without typeing these character escapes.

 further, this tool supports concurrent renaming (powered by Go's channel and routine)